clarinsi/STARK/README.md

 ```

 ## List of settings
-The types of trees to be extracted and the associated output information can be defined through the parameters listed below and **[described in more detail here]**(settings.md).
+The types of trees to be extracted and the associated output information can be defined through the parameters listed below and [described in more detail here](**settings.md).

 General settings:
 -	`input`: location of the input file or directory (parsed corpus in _.conllu_)